-- (1) The applicant, the alder of the district in which the subject property is located, or the owners of twenty percent (20%) of the number of parcels of property within two hundred (200) feet of the subject property may appeal to the Common Council the decision of the Landmarks Commission to approve or deny a certificate of appropriateness or variance request. - (2) The appellant(s) shall file a petition of appeal with the City Clerk within ten (10) days of the Landmarks Commission's final decision.
-The petition shall indicate the identity and address of the petitioners and the specific grounds for appeal. - (3) Once a petition is filed, the City Clerk shall forward the petition to the Common Council.
-The Common Council shall set the appeal for a public hearing. - (4) After a public hearing, the Common Council may, by favorable vote of a majority of its members, reverse or modify the decision of the Landmarks Commission with or without conditions, or refer the matter back to the Commission with or without instructions, if it finds that the Commission's decision is contrary to the applicable standards under Secs.
-41.18, 41.19, or any district-specific standards contained in Subchapter G. (Am. by ORD-16-00082, 9-15-16)
+- (1) The applicant, the Alder of the district in which the subject property is located, or the owners of 20% of the number of parcels of property within 200 feet of the subject property may appeal to the Common Council the decision of the Landmarks Commission to approve or deny a certificate of appropriateness or variance request. - (2) The appellant(s) shall file a petition of appeal with the City Clerk within ten (10) days of the Landmarks Commission's final decision.
+The petition shall indicate the identity and address of the petitioners and the specific grounds for appeal. - Once a petition is filed, the City Clerk shall forward the petition to the Common Council.
+The Common Council shall set the appeal for a public hearing. - (4) After a public hearing, the Common Council may, by favorable vote of two-thirds (2/3) of its members, reverse or modify the decision of the Landmarks Commission with or without conditions, or refer the matter back to the Commission with or without instructions, if it finds that the Commission's decision is contrary to the applicable standards under s.
+41.18, 41.19, or any district-specific standards contained in subchapter G.